SpacelyProject/spacely-caribou-common-blocks/pixel_buffer/README.md

 ### How to Read FIFO
 The 234-bit dataframe is split into eight seperate AXI registers for readout.
-The block will advance the read pointer of the FIFO for every unique read of register[9].
-In other words, multiple consecutive reads to register[9] will only increment the read pointer once.
+The block will advance the read pointer of the FIFO every time register[9] is read.
 The idea is that the AXI master reads register[2:9] in a sequential manner to get the entire dataframe.
 Once register[9] is read, the block assumes that register[2:8] have also been read, and increments the read pointer.
 To reset the FEC error counter, write to the LSB of register [10].
 This will reset the counter to 0.

 ### Block Diagram